-This week we’re lucky to be featuring a guest post by author and historical fiction blogger M.K.
+This guest contribution is by author and historical fiction blogger M.K.
 Tod of A Writer of History.
 Mary provides valuable insights into the particular research required of the historical fiction writer, along with practical advice for sourcing the factual material that will help bring a bygone era to life in your novel.

 One way to examine fiction, either as writer or reader, is to consider seven critical elements: character, dialogue, setting, theme, plot, conflict, and world building.
 Every story succeeds or disappoints on the basis of these elements; however, historical fiction has the added challenge of bringing the past to life within each element.